StuPro-TOSCAna/TOSCAna/docs/dev/model/effective-model.md

 Symbolic links, custom (i.e., non-semantic) type definitions and short notations aim at easing the modeller's life.
 But from an orchestrator's point of view, these language mechanisms increase the complexity of the template, sometimes even without providing further semantics.

-The EffectiveModel component converts a modeller-friendly TOSCA template into a more **orchestrator-friendly representation**, ready for consumption by a plugin.
+The EffectiveModel component converts a modeler-friendly TOSCA template into a more **orchestrator-friendly representation**, ready for consumption by a plugin.

 Following **optimizations** aim at easing the plugin developers workload: